PyShred-Dev/pyshred-legacy/README.md

 cd pyshred
 pip install .
 ```
-**Note:** Once PySHRED is officially released, datasets will be hosted on Zenodo, and Git LFS will no longer be required.
+**Note:** Once PySHRED is officially released, complete datasets will be hosted on Zenodo.

 ### **2. Install from PyPI (Coming Soon!)**
 PySHRED will soon be officially released on PyPI.